Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 Additionally, you will need to create a data environment for Eppo to write intermediary tables to, as well as grant the Service Account read access to tables you'd like Eppo to query SQL definitions from.

-Instructions for all of the above are immediately below.

 ### 1. Create a Service Account

 1. Log into your GCP console.